Welcome to the Safeguarding/Child Protection page for St Mark’s Primary School

 If you have concerns over a child being radicalised, please call the police on 101 or the Anti-Terrorist Hotline on 0800 789 321.
 Remember, in an emergency, always dial 999.

-If you are worried about a child being radicalised, please see the below guidance for support -
+If you are worried about a child being radicalised, please click link below for guidance and support

 There are many different views about physical chastisement, but it is widely accepted that hurting children is not the best way to teach them right from wrong – nor are methods that involve humiliating or threatening children, shouting at them, or destroying their confidence.
 Physically chastising a child in a way which leaves visible bruising, grazes, scratches, minor swellings or cuts, now constitutes the criminal offence of actual bodily harm.
 This can carry a sentence of five years in prison.